AR

 (a) All requests for relief shall be by motion.

-(1) Motions must be in writing or made during a hearing.
+(1) Motions must be in writing or made during a hearing or conference.

 (2) Motions must fully state the action requested and the grounds relied upon.